-Before joining the Chamber, Salerno was a business liaison at the U.S. Department of Homeland Security Private Sector Office where he advised leadership on international trade, travel and tourism, transportation, immigration, and intellectual property rights.
-He worked closely with the private sector, international governments, and the White House to advance organizational reforms that included business best practices and solutions.
-Salerno also oversaw the department’s activities pertaining to the Secure Borders Open Doors Advisory Council, the White House Border Facilitation Working Group, and many other pro-business initiatives.
+Before joining the Chamber, Salerno was a business liaison at the U.S. Department of Homeland Security Private Sector Office where he advised the secretary on international trade, travel and tourism, transportation, immigration, and intellectual property rights.
+He worked closely with the private sector, international governments, and the White House to advance organizational reforms including business best practices and solutions.

-Salerno also worked for Babson Capital Management LLC, a subsidiary of MassMutual Financial Group.
-There he was an analyst to the trading floor and portfolio managers in the fixed income, structured credit, and hedge fund investment markets.
-He provided analytical support to portfolio managers to enhance portfolio performance through innovative investment modeling, research, and knowledge of portfolio strategy and structure.
+In addition, Salerno worked for Babson Capital Management LLC, a subsidiary of MassMutual Financial Group.
+There he was an investment analyst in the fixed income, structured credit, and hedge fund investment markets.
+He provided analytical support to portfolio managers to enhance portfolio performance through innovative investment modeling, research, and portfolio strategies.

 While air cargo represents less than 1% of global trade in terms of volume, it accounts for 35% in value